 What jobs can I do in travel and tourism?

-So how do you get started?
-Peter Jenkins, owner and managing director of Sun-hat Villas & Resorts, explains what he’s learned during his 35 years in the industry.
+Working in travel and tourism offers a world of opportunities - quite literally!
+Peter Jenkins, owner and managing director of Sun-hat Villas & Resorts, explains what he’s learned during his time in the industry.

 What are travel and tourism jobs?

-Travel and tourism jobs cover a wide spectrum but generally include any job within the holiday market.
+Travel and tourism jobs generally include any job within the holiday market.
 Whether that be helping customers to plan for a holiday, source a great place to stay, help to keep holiday-makers safe and comfortable during their holiday, or even helping travel companies to source great accommodation, like hotels and villas, and secure exclusive prices.

 What kind of travel and tourism jobs are there?